 By the numbers: Pedestrian traffic was down by about one-third in May compared to 2019 levels, city documents show.

-- Meanwhile, 15% of office spaces in Lower Downtown are vacant, as companies rethink their post-pandemic plans, according to a recent analysis from JLL, a locally based commercial real estate agency.
+- Meanwhile, 15% of office spaces in Lower Downtown are vacant, as companies rethink their post-pandemic plans, according to a recent analysis from JLL, a global commercial real estate agency with a Denver office.